FrancoMelandri/yase/docs/yase-jaeger.md

 # yase-tracing

-The two services supports open tracing standard to trace and logging all the request
+Both services, core and storage, support open tracing standard to trace and log all the requests.

-In order to activate in your local machine the **jaeger** stack you should use the command
+In order to activate in your local machine the **jaeger** stack (<https://www.jaegertracing.io/>) you should use the command

 ```bash
 $ docker run -d --name jaeger \